Add to collection

 4. Observe birds for 10 minutes a day for a week.
 Record your results in a graph like the one in ‘The takeaway table’.
 Which bird was most common?
 Which bird would you like to see more of?
 Find out what it eats, put some food out for it and then see what happens.
 You could also change the time of day or place where you do your observations.
 What difference does this make?
 What could this tell you?

-5. New Zealand eBird is an online citizen science project where volunteers collect observational data about birds (day, time, species, number of species and total observation time) and upload this onto the database.
+5. eBird is an online citizen science project where volunteers collect observational data about birds (day, time, species, number of species and total observation time) and upload this onto the database.
 You’ll first need to create a user name (ask an adult to help you).
 You can keep track of your sightings in ‘My ebird’ and also investigate bird sightings from around the world.

 6. Read ‘Bringing back the birdsong’ in this Google slide presentation.
 Identify three different ways that communities can work together to help native birds.